sanic-org/tracerite/README.md

 ### `extract_chain(exc)`

-Extracts exception information as a list of dictionaries—useful for logging, custom formatting, or machine processing.
+Extracts exception information as a JSON compatible list of dictionaries—useful for logging, custom formatting, or machine processing.

 ### `prettyvalue(value)`